 Students pursuing the STL MS degree select from one of two program concentrations, transportation or logistics.
 To complete the degree, students in both concentrations are required to complete the same five core courses (15 credits) in addition to five (5) concentration-specific and /or general electives (15 credits).
 These electives may include a project (3 credit hours) or thesis (6 credit hours), both of which would qualify as the culminating degree experience.
-If neither a project or thesis is selected, then a comprehensive exam is required.
+If neither a project or thesis is selected, then an ePortfolio is required.

 The student’s major advisor must approve all proposed programs of study, including the elective courses to be counted towards the degree.
 For the project and thesis options, a STL faculty member must agree to serve as the project/thesis advisor.

 This course covers global logistics and distribution issues, dealing with the management of physical material flows, documentation, and information flows in cross-border supply chains.
 Logistics issues such as intermodal transportation, e-fulfillment, cross-border trade regulations, reverse logistics, and design of sustainable supply chains are dealt with.
 The optimum design of distribution systems, inventory positioning in distribution networks, selection of optimal transportation modes, inter-modal transport, etc. are also covered.
 Emerging technologies such as warehouse management systems (WMS), distribution requirements planning (DRP), radio frequency identification (RFID), geographical information systems (GIS), global positioning systems (GPS) applications are also covered.
 Both qualitative issues (such as regulatory issues, INCO terms and documentation) as well quantitative tools and techniques such as the use of Route Assist software will be covered.